Keep your heating bills down and learn how to winterize your home on a budget with these tips to save money on heating costs this winter.

 12. Get foam inserts for your outlets.
 We replaced all the outlets in our entire house because they were very old and we found out that a great deal of cold air rushes in through the outlets.
 You can buy a big pack of foam outlet inserts for only a couple dollars to put behind the outlet and block the cold air from coming in.

 Follow all these tips and you should stay warm and cozy this winter!
-Make sure to stockpile your pantry for winter in case you get snowed it!
-And get prepared for some good old fashioned winter family time.
-And of course find even more ways to save money!
+Make sure to stockpile your pantry for winter in case you get snowed in!
+And get prepared for some good old fashioned winter family time. 🙂 And of course, find even more ways to save money!

-What are you doing to help keep your heating bills down this winter?
+What are you doing to save money on heating help keep your heating bills down this winter?

 This post on How to Save Money on Heating was originally published on Little House Living in October 2012.
 It has been updated as of October 2019.